rsr-at-mindtwin/wisdom/README.md

 ## high level takeaways

+The key common factor across these observations is that a realist slant - they rely on the ability of the person trying to apply them to see the world as it is (how it really operates, and how the people in it actually behave) and not the way they want it to be or how it is portrayed.
+It requires that one see through the smokescreen of propaganda, self-promotion, groupthink, religion, and so on.
+This is hard because people *want* to engage with the thinking of their in-group, probably because they are biologically inclined to do so.
+[23]

+Some other conclusions:

 1. Relationships are often a power struggle

 Rule #1 suggests a control dynamic in relationships, but almost all the rules relate to how interpersonal relationships actually work.
 Rule #28 explains how people with their backs against the wall will react even to someone to whom they have pledged loyalty.
 Rule #22 is about the big picture.